sea-lab-wm/burt/README.md

 * Collected traces: We collected crowdsourced (i.e., human-based) usage traces from our studied apps.
 These traces correspond to usages of the main features of the apps in our dataset.
 All the collected traces are stored in `data\Collected_traces_fixed`.

 * TraceReplayer data: The screenshot, XML GUI hierarchy, and app execution information are extracted from each of the screens of the collected human-based traces.
 We stored the trace replayer data in `data\TraceReplayer-Data`.

+We use a tool called `AVT` which is a custom screen-recording desktop app that allows humans to collect screen recordings and getevent traces from a mobile device or emulator by clicking a record button.
+The tool internally uses the Android screen recorder that is executed by Android’s ADB tool.

 ### BURT's evaluation data